A Utah city violated the First Amendment in denying a drag show permit, judge rules - Local News 8

 Southern Utah Drag Stars and its CEO, Mitski Avalōx, sued the city of St. George in May after the city denied the group permits for an all-ages show it aimed to host in a public park in April.
 A complaint filed in federal court accused city officials of “flagrant and ongoing violations of their free speech, due process, and equal protection rights,” and asked for St. George to reverse its decision and authorize a drag show at the end of June.

+A city events coordinator told Drag Stars, Avalōx said, that the group could start advertising for the April show before obtaining a permit.
+The city council later denied the permit, citing a never-previously-enforced ordinance that forbids advertising before permit approval.

-The permit denial, Nuffer wrote in his ruling, was a pretext for discrimination.
+The permit denial based on that ordinance, Nuffer wrote in his ruling, was a pretext for discrimination.

 “Public officials take an oath to ‘support, obey, and defend the Constitution of the United States and the Constitution of the State of Utah,’” Nuffer wrote.
 “They do not merely serve the citizens who elect them, the majority of citizens in the community, or a vocal minority in the community.”